 How to Fix iTunes Error Occurred While Restoring or Updating iPhone, iPad

 Emmm, The Best Part?

-Resolving iOS system issues such as the iPhone stuck on Apple logo that keeps showing during reboot can be both tricky and frustrating, and the methods to resolve them can be a little bothersome to do.
+Resolving the system of iOS issues such as the iPhone stuck on the Apple logo that keeps showing during reboot can be both tricky and frustrating, and the methods to resolve them can be a little bothersome to do.

 But if these approaches have failed, FoneDog toolkit – iOS System Recovery is there to rescue you by fixing your iPhone from this infuriating issue.